DavidILLX/diabetes_mlops/README.md

 7. ⚠️ Note: You must manually add the Grafana Database endpoint in `Monitoring/config/grafana_datasource.yaml`
+8. To destroy the Infrastructure trigger `Destroy` GitHub Action workflow.
 ---

 ### 3. 🔐 Connect to EC2 Server